wk-j/vscode-cake-runner/README.md

 - Open any file in Visual Studio Code (enable "workbench.action.terminal.runSelectedText").
 - Click `Cake` icon in Task bar.
 - Select task name in Quick Pick dialog.
-- See output in Termimal.
+- See output in Terminal.

 ## Note